sanjay9616/JavaScript/Classes-and-Functions1.md

 14	What is a unary function
 16	What is a pure function
-22	What is IIFE(Immediately Invoked Function Expression) 84	What is the purpose of isFinite function
+22	What is IIFE(Immediately Invoked Function Expression)

 140	Can we define properties for functions
 141	What is the way to find the number of parameters expected by a function